piliwilliam0306/Udacity-SDC/CarND-BehavioralCloning-P3/writeup_template.md

 ![alt text][image6]

+* Finally, save the preprocessed and augmented data as pickle file.

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed

-* My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21). early stopping

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-#### 3. Creation of the Training Set & Training Process
+* Although the model most commonly used for self-driving application are the Nvidia and the Comma.ai model, it was more than what we need for our lane following application.
+* My goal is to create a small network which can deploy on robots with embedded system, so I have created a model as follows:

 ![alt text][image3]

+* Data is first normalized in the model using a Keras lambda layer.
+* The data then feed in a convolution layer which consists a filter with size 1X1, valid padding, and RELU activation function to introduce nonlinearity.
+* I then added a pooling layer with size 4X4 and stride of 4.
+* Fraction of 0.25 dropout layer and early stopping were then introduced to prevent over fitting.
+* The model was created through reducing the window and filter size while tested through the simulator and ensuring that the vehicle could stay on the track.
+* This network had total 27 parameters which is very efficient for training and deploy on embedded systems.

+### Training history visualization

 ![alt text][image4]

-![alt text][image10]
-![alt text][image11]

 ### Final results